 What am I supposed to eat after a workout and in what time frame do I have to eat it?
 I can’t tell you how many times I get asked this question or something like it each day.
 Nutrition timing for weight lifters post workout is an extremely hot topic in the fitness world.
 Every joker in the gym will tell you they know the exact formula to making big gains after the grind.
 Like most things, I do believe that there is a variable of personal preference and different body types to consider when deciding what and when to eat to optimize your pumping iron efforts.
 There are a few things that you may want to mull over as you figure out what is best for you personally.
 I laid out a few key notes below that should help you on that self exploration.

 Protein– The recommended post lifting protein intake is 0.2g/kg of body weight.
 However, there is a minimum leucine and amino acid blood level in order to stimulate the muscle protein synthesis process.
 There is also the muscle full effect to consider as well to assure that you are actually absorbing what you’re consuming.
 So a little will not do and too much is a waste -and in overly abundant quantities, metabolizing all that can be super stressing on your body over time.
 I know many clients that I have go by the saying, “well if a little is good then a shit ton is better”, and that just isn’t necessarily the case when it comes to protein absorption.
 Once you’ve hit your max serving of post workout protein, your body will have a refractory period in which your muscles will not absorb additional protein.
 Meaning, don’t lallygag getting it down, your body needs time to break it down, thats why you don’t see tiny umbrellas in protein shakes at the gym while people sip them poolside.
 And don’t do yourself a disservice by eating 8, 80g protein shakes a day.
-Depending on the protein source, lifters weight, and age – the average serving of protein can range anywhere between 20-40g max.
-Spreading those servings throughout the day with around 4 hours in between, should provide enough of a split to get full absorption.
+Depending on the protein source, lifters weight, and age – the average serving of protein can range anywhere between 20-40g per serving max.
+Spreading those servings throughout the day in 4 hours intervals, should provide enough of a split to get full absorption.

 Carbs- Consume high GI carbs with your post workout protein immediately following exercise.
 Generally you want to aim for approximately 1g/kg body weight.